Cleopatra-Enterprise/Strangler-Fig-Workshop/README.md

 ## The goal
 The goal of the workshop is to migrate the application to a service-based architecture using the Strangler Fig pattern.
 Once the migration is complete, the application should be divided into individually deployable services that can be scaled independently.
 The services should be accessible through a gateway that routes requests to the appropriate service.

-You are free to design the services in any way you see fit, as long as the end result is a service-based architecture.
+You are free to design the services in any way you see fit, as long as the end result is a service-based architecture with _minimal code duplication_.
 A basic example of how the services could be divided is shown in the diagram below.

 ![Service-based architecture](./strangler-fig-workshop-service-based-architecture.png)

 > [!NOTE]
 > The diagram is just an example of how the services could be divided.
 You are free to design the services in any way you see fit.
 The UI is not part of the migration, so you don't need to worry about how a UI will interact with the services.
 You can use the Postman collection to test the services.

+### Game plan
+To help you get started, you can consider the following steps to migrate the application.
+Make sure to consider _why_ you're making the changes you're making, and how they fit into the Strangler Fig pattern.
+- Consider where you can split the application into services, and how they can interact with each other
+- Create a separate Maven module for each service you want to create
+  - Consider how to share common elements between services, a lot of code in the `core` package is likely to be shared between services
+- Set up a gateway service that routes requests to the appropriate service
+  - Consider where to handle authentication and authorization, and how to propagate the user's identity to the services (e.g. by using a JWT token)
+- Migrate the modules to the appropriate service

 ### Deliverables
 To complete the workshop, you need to deliver the following: